kwur/new-kwur-site/_posts/2009-09-10-kwur-dj-showcase-sept-12th-in-the-gargoyle.md

   </p>

   <p>
-    Come ready to party and work what yo&#8217; mama gave you.
+    Come ready to party and work what yo’ mama gave you.
   </p>

   <p>